catppuccin/windows-files/README.md

 1. Clone this repository locally
 2. Open the app's settings
 3. Go to custom themes, hit the `i` icon, and select open theme folder.
-4. Copy the `Catpuccin.xaml` file into the folder.
+4. Copy the `Catpuccin.xaml` flavour of choice into the folder. **Latte theme can be enabled in all flavour files by turning on light mode.**
 5. Restart Files and select the theme in the settings.

 ## 🙋 FAQ (optional)